aragon/aragon-wiki/docs/dev/index.md

 Contracts that implement the Aragon Package Manager spec and the Aragon Versioning Protocol.

-The Aragon Package Manager allows for management and discoverability of applications to be run in the context of AragonOS organizations.
+The Aragon Package Manager allows for management and discoverability of applications to be run in the context of aragonOS organizations.

 Its main goals are: